 Section 10.4.
 Grounds and Procedures for Academy Termination of Contract.
 The Academy Board, by majority vote of its Directors, may, at any time and for any reason, request termination of this Contract.
 The Academy Board's request for termination shall be made to the Charter Schools Office Director not less than six (6) calendar months in advance of the Academy's proposed effective date of termination.
 Upon receipt of an Academy request for termination, the Charter Schools Office Director shall present the Academy Board's request for termination to the College Board.
 A copy of the Academy Board's resolution approving of the Contract termination, including a summary of the reasons for terminating the Contract, shall be included with the Academy Board's request for termination.
+Upon receipt of the Academy Board's request for termination, the College Board's request for termination.
+Upon receipt of the Academy Board's request for termination, including a summary of the reasons for terminating the Contract, shall be included with the Academy Board's request for termination.
 Upon receipt of the Academy Board's request for termination, the College Board shall consider and vote on the proposed termination request.
 The College Board may, in its sole discretion, waive the six (6) month advance notice requirement for terminating this Contract.

 Section 10.5.
 Grounds and Procedures for College Termination of Contract.
 The College Board, in its sole discretion, reserves the right to terminate the Contract (i) for any reason or for no reason provided that such termination shall not take place less than six (6) months from the date of the College Board's action; or (ii) if there is a change in Applicable Law that the College Board, in its sole discretion, determines impairs its rights and obligations under the Contract or requires the College Board to make changes in the Contract that are not in the best interest of the College Board or the College, then such termination shall take effect at the end of the current Academy fiscal year.
-Following College Board approval, the Charter Schools Office Director shall provide notice of the termination to the Academy.
-If during the period between the College Board action to terminate and the effective date of termination, the Academy has violated the Contract or Applicable Law, the Contract may be revoked or suspended sooner pursuant to this Article X. If this Contract is terminated pursuant to this Section 10.5, the revocation procedures in Section 10.6 shall not apply.
+Following College Board approval, the Charter Schools Office Director shall provide notice of the terminate and the effective date of termination, the Academy has violated the Contract or Applicable Law, the Contract may be revoked or suspended sooner pursuant to this Article X. If this Contract is terminated pursuant to this Section 10.5, the revocation procedures in Section 10.6 shall not apply.